Why white and black hued artwork is so captivating and how to add it into your art collection.

 - one dominant color registers in the subconscious before the subject is known; example; a background color.

-In the absence of color, as in black and white artwork, brightness (luminosity), shape and contrast become the main means of communicating, but instead of it limiting the viewer, an achromatic piece of art can create visual cohesion and interest without the “interference” of color.
+In the absence of color, brightness (luminosity), shape, and contrast become the main mode of communicating but instead of it limiting the viewer, an achromatic piece of art can create visual cohesion and interest without the “interference” of color.

 Why?
 Black traps space, while white opens space.
 Black evokes sophistication; white communicates innocence.
 It’s clear: black and white are opposites.